 Sometimes we are asked ‘How do I know my evidence is good enough?’
 The answer is not straightforward, because it depends on a number of factors.
 This guide takes you through a series of steps that allow you to answer this broad question.

 In this 2-minute video, ESS Deputy Director Diane Kennedy talks you through the TREBL framework which can help you think about ‘good enough’ evidence.

 ESS Support Guide 3a – Analysing information for evaluation

-This guide covers how you can analyse and make sense of the information you have gathered through evaluation so that you can write reports.
+This guide covers how organisations can analyse and make sense of the information they have gathered through evaluation so they can write reports.

 Evidence from Elsewhere: Gathering, analysing and using other people’s evidence (2017)